3shape/docker-ci/README.md

 This concludes the section with examples.
 Let us know if there is something missing, that is not clear from the documentation.

 # Development environment setup

-* Install PowerShell Core 6.x latest
+* Install PowerShell Core 6.x or newer.
 * Run `.\Install-Prerequisites.ps1`